quoctantran/academic-site/content/courses/digital/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Being digital&#58; Technologies, materiality and social construction (56-110)
+linktitle: Being digital: Technologies, materiality and social construction (56-110)
-summary: In this seminar, the students will explore the relationship(s) between technology and society in two different, sometimes overlapping, ways&#58; how various social factors shape technological development, and how technological transformations are influencing social processes and shaping the discourses surrounding “being digital”.
-We will be concerned with the roles of institutions—multifaceted, durable social structures—in forming networks or constituencies, and the design of the material infrastructure that reflects the society in which we live.
+summary: Explore the relationship(s) between technology and society in two overlapping, ways&#58; how various social factors shape technological development, and how technological transformations are influencing social processes and shaping the discourses surrounding “being digital”.
 (Winter semester 2020/2021)
 weight: 1

 # Page metadata.